Remote working: The challenges for employees

 Those who champion remote working argue that it can benefit both employers and employees in a variety of ways.
 Equally, there are others who argue that it makes working life more difficult.

 But whatever your viewpoint, working away from the office doesn’t exclude you, as an employee, from being unfairly treated, unfairly dismissed or discriminated against.
+Indeed, remote working can sometimes make you more vulnerable to such mistreatments than if you physically worked at your employer’s premises.

 See also our guides on flexible working, home working and discrimination for a wider discussion.